Songs

 Informant / Performers

-Jerusalem National Sound Archives placement: Y2091/2 Referenced and notated in: El ciclo de la vida, pg.
-278, Editorial Alpuerto, 2013 Susana Weich-Shahak.
-This song was traditionally sung to the groom's mother, when she welcomes her...
+Jerusalem National Sound Archives placement: YCD7410/15 Referenced and notated in: El ciclo de la vida, pg.
+262, Editorial Alpuerto, 2013 Susana Weich-Shahak.
+This wedding song celebrates the beauty of the bride (like the star Diana)...